-However, when sufficient long-read data is available, a long-read assembly approach will generally give a better result.
-Short reads can be used pre-assembly, to correct the individual long reads (Figure 3b), or post-assembly, to correct the contigs (Figure 3c), a process commonly referred to as 'polishing' the assembly.
-For pre-assembly read correction, the simplest approach is to map individual short reads onto long reads and use the short-read consensus to correct the long reads.
-This approach is implemented in tools such as Proovread (Hackl et al., 2014) and/or LSC (Au et al., 2012).
-Since it is difficult to unambiguously align individual short reads against long reads, an alternative strategy involves an initial assembly of the short, accurate reads into contigs (HALC, Bao et al., 2017) or assembly graphs (LoRDEC, Salmela et al., 2014) to correct the long reads.
-A recent comparison of long-read correction tools found that HALC performed best on data sets from "complex" genomes, such as that of humans or rice (Mahmoud et al., 2017).
+read correction, the simplest approach is to map individual short reads onto long reads and use the short-read consensus to correct the long reads.
+This approach is implemented in tools such as Proovread (Hackl et al., 2014) and/ or LSC (Au et al., 2012).
+As it is difficult to unambiguously align individual short reads against long reads, an alternative strategy involves an initial assembly of the short, accurate reads into contigs (HALC, Bao and Lan, 2017) or assembly graphs (LoRDEC, Salmela and Rivals, 2014) to correct the long reads.
+A recent comparison of long-read correction tools found that HALC performed best on data sets from 'complex' genomes, such as that of humans or rice (Mahmoud et al., 2017).

-Post assembly polishing using short reads can be performed using Pilon, while Racon supports polishing with either short or long reads.
+Post-assembly polishing using short reads can be performed using Pilon, while Racon supports polishing with either short or long reads.
 Although polishing with accurate short reads can dramatically improve assembly accuracy, in practice, this often applies only to unique genome regions.

-Although these multi-step hybrid approaches often out-perform assemblers which use short or long reads alone, they are inherently wasteful.
-Information is lost at each step in the analysis, and thus results in a sub-optimal assembly.
-A single step hybrid approach, which would allow for the seamless integration and combined analysis of short and long reads, could in principle, yield an improved assembly (Figure 3d).
+Although these multistep hybrid approaches often outperform assemblers, which use short or long reads alone, they are inherently wasteful.
+Information is lost at each step in the analysis, and therefore results in a suboptimal assembly.
+A single step hybrid approach, which would allow for the seamless integration and combined analysis of short and long reads, could in principle yield an improved assembly (Figure 2d).

-In addition, especially in the case of some plant genomes, many short reads cannot be accurately mapped to one location due to transposon derived repeats and homologous genes with a high degree of identity, making the long read assembly errors unrecoverable by short reads.
+In addition, especially for some plant genomes, many short reads cannot be accurately mapped to one location due to transposon-derived repeats and homologous genes with a high degree of identity, making the long-read assembly errors unrecoverable by short reads.

 The final endpoint of a genome assembly is ordering and orienting the assembled sequences to form chromosomal pseudomolecules.
 This can be guided by marker sequences from an independently determined genetic map.
 Alignment of these marker sequences against the assembly allows the approximate chromosomal position and potentially orientation of each scaffold to be determined.
 This last step is often not reached, as it is either not needed for the planned analyses or high resolution genetic maps are not available.
 However, in the context of combining genotypes with phenotypes, the exact chromosomal position of genes is essential for their correlation with known QTLs.
 Hi-C, a new technology providing contact frequencies between sequences, has revolutionized the assembly to chromosomes.
-For plants it was notably applied to the 5Gb barley and 12 Gb wild emmer genome (Mascher et al., 2017, Avni et al., 2017) and has allowed chromosome scale assemblies without a genetic map for e.g. raspberry (Van Buren et al., 2018).
+For plants it was notably applied to the 5 Gb barley and 12 Gb wild emmer genome (Avni et al., 2017; Mascher et al., 2017) and has allowed chromosome-scale assemblies without a genetic map for example for raspberry (Van Buren et al., 2018).

-One reference, multiple references and the Pangenome
+One reference, multiple references and the pangenome

-Short-read sequencing technologies, in conjunction with annotated reference genomes, can be readily applied to a variety of biological questions, including detection (Zhang et al., 2017) and analysis of gene expression (Ezer et al., 2017), DNA methylation (Zhong et al., 2013), identification of transcription factor binding sites and the detection of causal regions and mutations in mutant screens (James et al., 2013, Klap et al., 2017) or populations (Thoen et al., 2017).
-However, the importance of next generation sequencing, beyond the context of a single reference accession, has long been recognized (Varshney et al., 2009).
+Short-read sequencing technologies, in conjunction with annotated reference genomes, can be readily applied to a variety of biological questions, including detection (Zhang et al., 2017) and analysis of gene expression (Ezer et al., 2017), DNA methylation (Zhong et al., 2013), identification of transcription factor binding sites and the detection of causal regions and mutations in mutant screens (James et al., 2013; Klap et al., 2017) or populations (Thoen et al., 2017).
+However, the importance of next-generation sequencing beyond the context of a single reference accession has long been recognized (Varshney et al., 2009).
 As sequencing became more accessible in terms of cost and availability, plant projects frequently sequenced multiple accessions or species in order to investigate natural diversity.
 This was initially applied to plant species with relatively small genomes such as rice or Arabidopsis, but has since been extended to field crops such as tomato (Lin et al., 2014).